zemiret/game-of-p/README.md

-[x] you can click very quickly on the "udało się" button and you will get more than +1 score [x] onboarding as seen only after going through it (otherwise you can open app, close, and never see onboarding) [x] menu landscape orientation messess up onboarding button (do them absolute)
+[x] you can click very quickly on the "udało się" button and you will get more than +1 score [x] onboarding as seen only after going through it (otherwise you can open app, close, and never see onboarding) [x] menu landscape orientation messess up onboarding button (do them absolute) [ ] better onboarding - need to emphasize that you cannot use words like "NIE", "TAK" [ ] fix settings - you can set set input to some really high number, click "BACK", and then battle mode is messed up.
+BETTER VALIDATION OF INPUTS
+[ ] In MENU, help button is overlapping with game mode button [ ] Change "Ustawka" name to something more friendly?
+[ ] Consider adding some logo to menu - but it'd need to have dynamic size to handle landscape well.
+[ ] Publish :) [set up donate button, because why not :) - either ingame or in the playstore description (can I do that in description?)]

+[ ] There is "a list of sjp words for games .zip" - we can use that if something is wrong with the current words